tokuhirom/Minilla/README.md

     I don't suggest to use this module...
 But you can use this option for maintaining primitive modules like Test::TCP.

+- Ho do I support Perl 5.6?

+    EUMM can run on Perl 5.6.
+Write following statement in your minil.toml file.

+        module_maker="ExtUtilsMakeMaker"

 # AUTHORS